RhysTyler112/User-Centric-Frontend-Development--Build-n-Blend/README.md

 Build n Blend

-Build n Blend is an idea for a themed coffee shop for coffee and lego builder.
-The idea is to bring togother two hobbies that compliment eachother!
-As we know having a good coffee machine and the price of lego is very expenise, so Build n Blend was imagined to allow enthusiasts to contunie to experince what they love with out having to spend a big upfront bill.
+Build n Blend is an idea for a themed coffee shop for coffee and lego builders.
+The idea is to bring together two hobbies that compliment each other!
+As we know having a good coffee machine and the price of lego is very expensive, so Build n Blend was imagined to allow enthusiasts to continue to experience what they love without having to spend a big upfront bill.

 ![Am I Responsive](assests/images/am-i-responsive.png)